 Clients are often going to have two to three, if not more, quality candidates available for any role they might have.
 Whereas previously, candidates did have the ability to say, “I’m not going to consider anything that contract or contract-to-hire,” now that they might be unemployed or it looks like their company’s not doing great, it might have to do layoffs, clients’ companies are aware of the fact that they are going to be able to still attract quality talent in a contract or a contract-to-hire scenario.

-That’s a great question.
 In terms of companies, I would say being upfront is critical in terms of defining the difference between contract or contract-to-hire, that misrepresentations of things of that nature could affect your reputation as a company.
 If it’s a contract, say it.
 Just say it outright if it’s contract-to-hire.
 Mean it when you say it.
 Also, understand that the staffing firm is providing a lot of additional services that you might not take into consideration, such as what was discussed earlier in terms of the ability to participate in benefits, have to time off, all of that being provided by the staffing firm, and understand that there’s an expense associated with that when you’re evaluating the bill rates that they’re presenting you.

 For candidates, I would say, to reinforce a lot of what I said earlier is make sure you are locking down – either the company or the recruiter – the difference between contract or contract-to-hire, and ideally, be able to present historical data that represents what they’re saying.
-And again, with a contract-to-hire position, you want your staffing firm or the company to say, “Look, we hired ten people on contract-to-hire in 2019.
+And again, with a contract-to-hire position, you want your staffing firm or the company to say, “Look, we hired ten people on contract-to-hire in 2021.
 9 of those 10 people converted to direct-hire, and the one person who didn’t convert either did not have the skills necessary for the organization or, in some circumstances, might’ve left on their own accord.
-It comes down to knowing the right questions to ask.
+It all comes down to knowing the right questions to ask.

 I have plan for a follow-up blog post on this subject, as there is quite a bit to cover.
 Feel free to email me with your questions on contract-to-hire positions at [email protected]